 For the elderly, other health services found in Qualicum include at-home senior care, palliative, and hospice care.
 There are also many General Practitioners, Dental Services, and optometrists.
 The Nanaimo General Hospital is only 44 kilometers away and the closest full-service hospital for any serious matters.

-Things to Do in Qualicum Beach
+What to Do in Qualicum Beach

 Visit Beautiful Milner Gardens

 In Qualicum, you can enjoy not one, not two, but three different ecological reserves.
 The Milner Gardens provide 70 acres of natural coastal beauty.
 Stop by, enjoy the many pathways winding through the park and take in the vast vistas of the Georgia Straight.
 Along with the Ancient Coastal Douglas fir forest, there are 10 Acres of sculpted woodland gardens full of indigenous plants like rhododendrons, cyclamen, and trilliums.
 Hamilton Marsh is a privately-owned and protected wetland that is perfect for bird watchers.
 Spot the many migratory birds such as ducks and geese.
 The nearly 900 acres are full of trails and viewing platforms for your pleasure.